graphistry/graphistry-cli/docs/SSO.md

 1. Go to “Organizations” and click “Create Organization” to create a new organization. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_3_1.png">

-2. Name your organization and a name displayed. <br>
+2. Name your organization and set your displayed name. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_3_2.png">

-3. Please record this “Organization ID” because this ID has to use when create org sso id provider. <br>
+3. Record your “Organization ID” which you'll need when you create your org sso id provider. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_3_3.png">

-4. You can change these fields to adjust thein UI the login page.
-Save changes if you change anything. <br>
+4. You can change these fields to adjust the UI of the login page.
+Make sure to save your changes. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_3_4.png">

 5. Go to the “Member” session and click “Add Members” to add members to your organization. <br>